HarvardMapCollection/tutorials-share/content/tutorials/arcgis-qgis/vectorization/index.md

 ---
-title: Vectorizing from Historic Maps in QGIS
+title: "Vectorizing Historic Maps in QGIS"
 date: 2024-08-08
 tags: ["qgis-hub"]
-image: digi-parcel.gif
 description: Step-by-step instructions for vectorizing data from historic maps, including an example using Atlascope and spatial analysis.
 ---